Alexey Obolensky: Biography

-With the beginning of the Crimean Campaign, Prince Obolensky was sent to Novocherkassk to monitor the formation of five Don Batteries, and after that, by order of General Khomutov, he was sent to Sevastopol for reinforcements.
-In this campaign, Prince Alexey Vasilyevich took part in the battle of September 8, 1854, then in the Battle on the Black River, where the successful actions of the battery under his command greatly contributed to the overall success, and for this deed the prince was awarded the Order of Saint Vladimir, 4th Degree with a Bow.
-Then, at the beginning of the next year, Prince Obolensky traveled by courier to Saint Petersburg.
+With the beginning of the Crimean Campaign, Obolensky was sent to Novocherkassk to monitor the formation of five Don Batteries, and after that, by order of General Khomutov, he was sent to Sevastopol for reinforcements.
+In this campaign, Obolensky took part in the battle of September 8, 1854, then in the Battle on the Black River, where the successful actions of the battery under his command greatly contributed to the overall success, and for this deed the prince was awarded the Order of Saint Vladimir, 4th Degree with a Bow.
+Then, at the beginning of the next year, Obolensky traveled by courier to Saint Petersburg.
 Upon the death of Emperor Nicholas I, he was sent to Novocherkassk to swear in the Don Army, after which he returned to Sevastopol again.
 Here he participated in the battle on August 4, and from August 10 to 21, he was on the defensive line in Sevastopol.
-For excellent courage shown during the Defense of Sevastopol, Prince Alexey Vasilievich was awarded a Golden Saber with the Inscription "For Courage".
+For excellent courage shown during the Defense of Sevastopol, Obolensky was awarded a Golden Saber with the Inscription "For Courage".

 Acting as an aide–de–camp, in 1858, he was also a member of a commission established in Moscow, chaired by Lieutenant General Tuchkov, on the case of unrest and abuse of allowance for the troops of the former Crimean Army, and the following year he conducted an investigation into the causes slow construction of Orthodox churches in the landlord estates of the Vitebsk Governorate.
-On April 17, 1860, Prince Alexey Vasilievich was promoted to major general with appointment to the Retinue of His Imperial Majesty and enrollment in field horse artillery, and on January 8 of the following year he was appointed acting military and civilian Governor of the Yaroslavl Governorate, from where he was soon transferred to the post of governor of the Moscow Governorate.
+On April 17, 1860, Obolensky was promoted to major general with appointment to the Retinue of His Imperial Majesty and enrollment in field horse artillery, and on January 8 of the following year he was appointed acting military and civilian Governor of the Yaroslavl Governorate, from where he was soon transferred to the post of governor of the Moscow Governorate.
 In Yaroslavl and in Moscow, he worked very energetically to carry out the Peasant Reform, and in addition, he acted as vice–chairman of the Committee on Prisons.
-In 1866, Prince Obolensky, at the request, was dismissed from the post of Moscow Governor, leaving the prince in the retinue of His Imperial Majesty.
+In 1866, Obolensky, at the request, was dismissed from the post of Moscow Governor, leaving the prince in the retinue of His Imperial Majesty.